DennisGankin/llm_tictactoe/README.md

 # Tic-Tac-Toe Web App

 This is a modern, interactive Tic-Tac-Toe game built with React, TypeScript, and Vite.
-The app features two types of bot opponents, including one powered by the OpenAI ChatGPT API using function calls for both move selection and playful, cheeky commentary.
+The app features two types of bot opponents, including one powered by Llama 3.1 8B running locally via Ollama for both move selection and playful, cheeky commentary.

 Demo (takes a few seconds to load):